asyncjs/async-website/_posts/2013-06-13-fonts-resolution.md

 With the introduction of high-DPI devices, I’m seeing the same thing happening again.
 We got away with creating images at 72dpi, and it worked, for a while.
 Not any more.
 If we want our sites to look great regardless of the display density, we will need to switch to using vector formats instead of bitmap ones.

-Josh Emerson will discuss a few techniques for achieving resolution independence on your site including asset fonts, where icons are stored inside a web font, and SVG graphics for vectors which are equal part image and document.
+Paul Lloyd will discuss a few techniques for achieving resolution independence on your site including asset fonts, where icons are stored inside a web font, and SVG graphics for vectors which are equal part image and document.

 [responsive]: http://alistapart.com/article/responsive-web-design